 Overview

-In LGST 555: Drafting Preliminary, Amending, and Final Provisions, students will apply their developing drafting skills in more complex tasks.
-This course will focus on provisions that appear at the beginning or end of a legislative text to perform mainly technical functions.
+In Legal Studies 555: Legislative Structure and Preliminary and Final Provisions, students will apply their developing drafting skills in more complex tasks.
+This course will focus on the structure and organization of legislative texts and provisions that appear at the beginning or end of a legislative text to perform mainly technical functions.
 Most of these do not contain substantive rules of law.
 But they play important functions in establishing the authenticity of the legislation, in supporting its operation and use and in ensuring that new legislation is compatible with existing legislation.
-These provisions include titles, preambles, commencement and duration provisions, interpretation provisions, purpose clauses, application provisions and schedules.

 Outline